AtharvaWaykar/AtmosClock/AtomsClock/README.md

 Added date to the clock display

-Added exectutable jar file support to clock and made first release
+Added executable jar file support to clock and made first release

 Fixed bug not able to change to different faces caused by update v3.0